 If you’ve worked on electronic projects in the past, you've probably heard and perhaps even used breadboards before.
-Breadboards can be a bit confusing at first if you don't understand the logic behind them - which is exactly why we came up with this guide.
-We are going to shortly explain how breadboards are built and how they function, how to connect components to the breadboard, where they get power supply from, which types of breadboards there are, and how to use a breadboard with your circuito.io project.
+But what does 'breadboard' mean?
+Breadboards can be a bit confusing at first if you don't understand the logic behind them - which is exactly why we came up with this guide to getting started with your breadboard.
+We are going to briefly explain how breadboards are built and how they function, how to connect components to the breadboard, where they get power supply from, which types of breadboards there are, and how to use a breadboard with your circuito.io project.
 We also added a cute little project you can build based on a breadboard!

 A breadboard is a rectangular board with many mounting holes.
 They are used for creating electrical connections between electronic components and single board computers or microcontrollers such as Arduino and Raspberry Pi.
 The connections aren’t permanent and they can be removed and placed again.
 In fact, you can even replace components to customize your project or work on a completely different one, using the same breadboard.

 The vertical columns of the breadboard are called terminals, while the horizontal long rows are called power rails because they are mostly used to connect the power supply to the breadboard.
 The positive rails are indicated by red lines, while the negative rails are indicated by black ones.

-Breadboards are used to help you connect components to complete your circuit.
-The reason it's called breadboard dates back to when electronics components were much bigger and people would actually use wooden breadboards (boards used to cut bread) to connect circuits.
+Breadboards are used to help you connect components to complete your basic circuit.
+The reason it's called breadboard dates back to when electronics components were much bigger and people would actually use wooden breadboards (boards used to cut bread) to connect electronic circuits.
 Fortunately, things have changed since then and only the name has been retained.

 Breadboards are sold separately by most electronics distributors, and they also appear in most of the basic electronics kits you'll buy.